jupyterlab/scipy2019-jupyterlab-tutorial/certificate-extension/README.md

 ## Example file.

-The extension renders file with `.json` or `.cert.json` extension, that have the `given` and `event` field.
+The extension renders a `.cert` file that has the following JSON format:
-Example:

 ```
 {
   "given": "John Hunter",
-  "event": "SciPy 2012"
+  "event": "Conference 2018"
 }
 ```